 I just landed an interview for a job I really want, and I'm very excited about it.
 I'm seeing a coworker, also a very good friend, for dinner tonight.
 Should I tell her about it? [more inside]

 What to wear to a non-librarian library interview? [more inside]

 I have an interview for an office job that I don't recall applying to.
 Do I call and ask what it is or should I wing the interview?
 Details inside attempting to justify why I can't remember. [more inside]

-the person vacating the position I am applying for, and for all I know could be interviewing me.
+I am applying for a job, and of course references are requested.
+One of my best potential references, who I have worked with fairly extensively, is also the person vacating the position I am applying for, and for all I know could be interviewing me.
 Is it weird to use him as a reference? [more inside]

 I have an interview this week for an assistant volunteer coordinator position at a local organization.
 I've done some volunteer management before but haven't had a position like this.
 If YOU have, or do, what's it like?
 Any advice for an interview?

 Any helpful hints/tips to guide me in my meeting with a club manager regarding events I would like to throw?